 - The END step is required.
 If you delete it, the mabl Trainer adds a warning icon to the conditional step indicating that the statement has no END step.

-For example, in the following screenshot, the test clicks on a search result if it matches the correct categories: "Creating tests" and "Performance tests."
+In the following example, the test clicks on a search result if it matches the correct categories: “Creating tests” and “Performance tests.”

 Using nested IF statements to implement IF… AND… logic